My Man (Tamar Braxton song): Music video and live performance

 The music video for "My Man" was released on June 25, 2017.
-Filmed in black and white, it depicts Braxton confronting her lover and his mistress over his infidelity.
+Filmed in black and white by Laurieann Gibson, it depicts Braxton confronting her lover and his mistress over his infidelity.
 After finding her lover's hotel room, Braxton sees him in bed with another woman.
 She pushes the mistress to the bathroom floor before confronting him, taking back her coat, and leaving the hotel.
-A writer from Rap-Up believed a future music video would continue the story.
-A portion of "Blind", the second single from Bluebird of Happiness, was included at the end of the video.
+Devin from Rap-Up believed a future music video would continue the story.
+The video's production was shown in a docuseries focused on Gibson's creative process.

-Braxton performed "My Man" on the BET Awards 2017 while accompanied by a group of back-up dancers.
-These performers were four sets of couples, who were interrupted by the arrival of the men's mistresses.
-Braxton was also accompanied by a band, but she performed the song without backing vocalists.
+Braxton performed "My Man" on the BET Awards 2017 accompanied by back-up dancers.
+She had a band, but she performed the song without a backing track.
 Critics praised the performance as one of the award show's highlights.
-Mikael Wood and D-Money said that it added energy to the event, which was criticized as having technical and pacing issues.
+Mikael Wood said that it added energy to the event, which was criticized as having technical and pacing issues.
 Describing Braxton as a "glorious drama queen", Elias Leight enjoyed her "series of well-honed, highly dramatic gestures"; he wrote that "the force of her stagecraft" kept the attention on her rather than the dancers.
-In an article for Billboard, Dan Rys praised Braxton's vocals, and highlighted her mic drop as a "fitting exclamation point" to the performance.
+In an article for Billboard, Dan Rys praised Braxton's vocals and highlighted her mic drop as a "fitting exclamation point" to the performance.

-Despite this positive response, Twitter users believed Braxton was lip-syncing; Michael Arceneaux also thought this, and jokingly asked why she kept "aggressively moving her wig like it was dipped in a fire ant bed before she glued it to her head".
-In response to these reports, Braxton uploaded an Instagram video in which she was rehearsing the song a cappella prior to the BET performance.
+Despite this positive response, Twitter users believed Braxton was lip syncing; Michael Arceneaux also thought this and jokingly asked why she kept "aggressively moving her wig like it was dipped in a fire ant bed before she glued it to her head".
 During an appearance on the game show Hip Hop Squares, Braxton had an argument with host DeRay Davis when he joked that she had lip-synced for the BET performance.
 Lil Mama, one of the episode's celebrity contestants, had informed Braxton about the joke since she did not hear it the first time.
-In an interview with the radio show The Breakfast Club, Braxton said she is close friends with Davis, and added that Lil Mama "needs the spirit of the hush sometimes".
+In an interview with the radio show The Breakfast Club, Braxton said she is close friends with Davis and that Lil Mama "needs the spirit of the hush sometimes".